Reed Smoot

 Reed Smoot (January 10, 1862 – February 9, 1941) was an American politician, businessman, and apostle of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-First elected by the Utah State Legislature to the U.S. Senate in 1902, he served as a Republican senator from 1903 to 1933.
-From his time in the Senate, Smoot is primarily remembered as the co-sponsor of the 1930 Smoot–Hawley Tariff Act, which increased almost 900 American import duties.
+A Republican who was first elected to the U.S. Senate by the Utah State Legislature in 1902, he served from 1903 to 1933.
+Smoot is primarily remembered as the co-sponsor of the 1930 Smoot–Hawley Tariff Act, which increased almost 900 American import duties.
 Criticized at the time as having "intensified nationalism all over the world" by Thomas Lamont of J.P.
 Morgan & Co., Smoot–Hawley is widely regarded as one of the catalysts for the worsening Great Depression.

-Smoot was a prominent leader of the LDS Church, chosen to serve as an apostle in the Quorum of the Twelve Apostles in 1900.
-His role in the LDS Church (together with rumors of a secret church policy continuing polygamy and a secret oath against the United States) led to a controversy of four years after he was elected to the Senate in 1903.
+Smoot was a prominent leader of the LDS Church, called to serve as an apostle and member of the Quorum of the Twelve in 1900.
+His role in the church, together with rumors of a secret church policy continuing polygamy and a secret oath against the United States, led to a four-year controversy after he was elected to the Senate.
 A Senate committee investigated his eligibility to serve, known as the Reed Smoot hearings, and recommended against him, but the full Senate voted to seat him.

 Smoot continued to be reelected to successive terms until he lost his seat in the 1932 elections.
 Smoot returned to Utah in 1933.
 Retiring from politics and business, he devoted himself to the church.
-At the time of his death, he was third in the line of succession to lead the LDS Church.
+At the time of his death, he was third in the line of succession to lead the church.

 Early life, family, and religious activity

-Smoot was born in 1862 in Salt Lake City, Utah Territory.
-He was the son of Mormon pioneer from Kentucky and Iowa, Abraham O. Smoot, who served as mayor of the city from 1856 to 1862.
-His mother was Anne Kristina Morrison Smoot, also known as Anne Kirstine Mauritzen before her marriage.
-Anne Kristina Morrison Smoot was Smoot's father's fifth wife of six plural marriages and 27 children, three of whom Abraham O. Smoot adopted.
-The family moved to Provo, Utah, when his father was called by Brigham Young to head the stake there.
-Smoot attended the University of Utah and graduated from Brigham Young Academy (now Brigham Young University) in Provo in 1879.
-Following which, Smoot served as a Mormon missionary in England.
-After returning to Utah, Smoot married Alpha M. Eldredge of Salt Lake City on September 17, 1884.
-They had six children together.
-Thereafter, Smoot became a successful businessman in the Salt Lake City area.
-In 1895, he became increasingly involved in the hierarchy of the LDS Church, advancing in authority.
-On April 8, 1900, Smoot was ordained an LDS Church apostle and member of the church's Quorum of the Twelve Apostles.
+Smoot was born in Salt Lake City, Utah Territory on January 10, 1862, the son of Abraham O. Smoot, who served as mayor of the city from 1856 to 1862 and Anne Kristina Morrison Smoot, also known as Anne Kirstine Mauritzen before her marriage.
+Anne was Abraham Smoot's fifth wife of six plural marriages, and he was the father of 27 children, three of whom he adopted.

+The family moved to Provo, Utah, when Abraham Smoot was called by Brigham Young as the stake president.
+Smoot attended the University of Utah and graduated from Brigham Young Academy, now Brigham Young University, in 1879.
+After completing his education, Smoot served as a missionary for the church in England.
+After returning to Utah, he married Alpha M. Eldredge of Salt Lake City on September 17, 1884.
+They were the parents of six children.
+Eldredge died in 1928.

+Smoot became a successful businessman in the Provo and Salt Lake City areas, with interests including dry goods stores, mining, banking, railroads, lumberyards, raising livestock, coal sales, and manufacturing woolens.
+Beginning in 1895, he became increasingly involved in the hierarchy of the LDS Church.
+On April 8, 1900, he was ordained an apostle and member of the church's Quorum of the Twelve Apostles.